noahh40/polygon-deploy/README.md

     command `gcloud container clusters get-credentials CLUSTER_NAME --region CLUSTER_REGION --project PROJECT_ID`
 2. On step 1 the KMS keyring was created.
 KMS is encryption service and we have some secrets to encrypt.
     - In case you switched to a new project: please, check paths in `app/.sops.yaml`
-    - In case you switched to a new project: fill files `app/environments/ENV_NAME/secrets/rabbit.yaml.dec` with new secrets (in clear text)
+    - In case you switched to a new project: fill files `app/environments/ENV_NAME/secrets/rabbit.yaml` with new secrets (see `app/environments/asia/secrets/rabbit.yaml.sample`)
-    - In case you switched to a new project: run `sops --encrypt app/environments/ENV_NAME/secrets/rabbit.yaml.dec > app/environments/ENV_NAME/secrets/rabbit.yaml`\
+    - In case you switched to a new project: run `cd app && sops --encrypt environments/ENV_NAME/secrets/rabbit.yaml > environments/ENV_NAME/secrets/rabbit.yaml.enc`\
         for each Environment to encrypt your fresh secrets.
-Remove `rabbit.yaml.dec` files to prevent adding it into git.
+Remove `rabbit.yaml` and rename `rabbit.yaml.enc` to `rabbit.yaml`
     - In case you switched to a new project: retrive external IPs per each zone from `terragrunt` and put it into `helmfile`:
       1. in each dir `terragrunt/envs/ENV_NAME/ips` run `terragrunt output addresses`
       2. get the IP and replace external IPs in `app/environments/ENV_NAME/helmfile.yaml`